mtarikg/GlobalAIHub/GlobalAIHub-Python/GlobalAIHubPythonHomework/README.md

-All homeworks and the project include a possible scenerio.
+All homeworks and the project include a possible scenario.